As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Hot water is the catalyst for caffeine extraction, and its temperature can impact the process.
 While boiling water seems like the go-to choice, slightly cooler temperatures, around 195-205°F (90-96°C), are often recommended.
 This range strikes a balance, extracting caffeine without pulling out undesirable bitter compounds.
 Consistent water temperature is key to a well-rounded cup.

-5. Roast Level: Dark or Light, It’s about Preference
+5. Roast Level: Dark or Light, It’s About Preference

 While the roast level primarily influences flavor, it also plays a subtle role in caffeine extraction.
 Contrary to popular belief, dark roasts don’t necessarily equate to more caffeine.
 However, the longer roasting time can affect the bean’s structure, potentially influencing how caffeine is extracted during brewing.
 It’s a reminder that your choice between dark and light roast should be guided by flavor preference rather than caffeine content.